David-Beninson/goalAchievement/README.md

 # Task Manager

 Task Manager is a web application that allows users to manage their tasks.
-It is built using Next.js, React, and MongoDB.
+It is built using Next.js and MongoDB.

 ## Features